Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 Warhol in his Marilyn’s also uses a sophisticated layering process, but one that cancels out that depth.
-The fetish aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists as, whatever the differences in their work, the layers created a palimpsest of extraordinary density and power.
+The aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists as, whatever the differences in their work, the layers created a palimpsest of extraordinary density and power.
 That density was a complex fugue that cried out for one's basic and brief existence in the face of the infinite.
-Warhol simply rejected this process entirely, stacking his layers like crates – the matter-of-factness has the same affront, the same lack of conventional artistic “aura,” the same impertinence as a label for soup cans on a gallery wall.
+Warhol simply rejected this process entirely, stacking his layers like crates – the matter-of-factness has the same affront, the same lack of conventional artistic “aura,” the same impertinence, as a label for soup cans on a gallery wall.
 Is it any wonder that many, including de Kooning, claimed that Warhol was destroying art?
 In these machine driven, seemingly automated, repetitive artworks Warhol both used the layering process, but put that technique in quotes, canceling out the emotional power of layering - in effect sucking the air out of the room, leaving the work frozen and wrapped in its own radical negation.
 He also produced a series of icons that both validated and negated idolatry; they are an elegy to consumerism and a criticism of capitalism - those paradoxes were the beating heart of the work.
 But what is being systematically validated/negated?

 ©George Porcari 2015